top of page

 5. while the pulp is still wet in the frame it is time to add your flowers!

 Make any design you’d like for the clouds.
-Use white flower pedals or the entire flowers.
+Use white flower petals or the entire flowers.
 Be careful not to overlap the flowers or they might not stick to the paper, dry as well, or could turn brown before they dry.
 Some flowers keep their colour better while drying, experiment to see which works best, or use pre-dried flowers if you are concerned.

 Place the blue flowers to resemble rain and white flowers to look like clouds.
 Try to avoid the greenery if it’s still attached to the flower, it may not stick or dry well.